TrevStoke/Trainex/docs/preliminary_specification.md

 ###	Produce a Retraining Report

-The report lists all trainees who are now due (or overdue?) to be assigned to a training plan.
+The report lists all active trainees who are now due (or overdue) to be assigned to a training plan.

 #	Algorithm Notes